-The GHG Protocol and CBAM: Emissions Calculations & Reporting
+The GHG Protocol and CBAM: Emissions Calculation & Reporting

 By GlassdomeWe looked at the basics of the Greenhouse Gas (GHG) Protocol and Carbon Border Adjustment Mechanism (CBAM) in our overview.
 We examined how to collect and inventory your data in our Data Collection & Inventory Development insight.
-Now it’s time to calculate your emissions and report your findings.
+Now it’s time for emissions calculation and reporting.

 GHG Emission Calculations